Tagcod3r/Portfolio-Website/README.md

 The home page features:
 - **A Brief Introduction**: A small description about myself.
 - **A Clean and Modern Design**: A visually appealing layout that highlights my work with a fresh, contemporary look.
-- **Contact Information**: Easy-to-find contact details and a form for inquiries, enabling visitors to get in touch directly.
+- **Contact Information**: Easy-to-find contact details for inquiries, enabling visitors to get in touch directly.

 ## Navbar
 ![Navbar](https://github.com/user-attachments/assets/b8b742f4-7af9-4099-8b74-21d5cbf96b01)